buyanjargal-d/CheckInSystem/README.md

 ## 1. 🔌 Run the REST API (with SignalR Hubs)

-This runs your HTTP REST API on `https://localhost:5052` (or `http://localhost:5051` if using HTTP only).
+This runs your HTTP REST API on `https://localhost:5052`.

 ```bash
 dotnet run --project Server/CheckInServer.API